-1 in which the violation occurred, and one hundred dollars (\$100.00) for each violation in a 2 subsequent pay period pursuant to Cal.
+SEVENTH CAUSE OF ACTION

+FAILURE TO PAY WAGES WHEN DUE

+(Cal.
 Lab.
-Code § 226, in an amount according to proof at the 3 time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and 4 each respective member of the CALIFORNIA LABOR SUB-CLASS herein).
-5 6 SEVENTH CAUSE OF ACTION 7 FAILURE TO PAY WAGES WHEN DUE 8 (Cal.
+Code §§201, 202, 203)

+(Alleged by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and against all Defendants)

+99. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint.

+100. Cal.
 Lab.
-Code §§201, 202, 203) 9 (Alleged by PLAINTIFF Lane and the CALIFORNIA LABOR SUB-CLASS and against 10 DEFENDANT) 11 98.
-PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, 12 reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of 13 this Complaint.
-14 99.
-Cal.
+Code § 200 provides that:

+As used in this article:(a) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, Commission basis, or other method of calculation. (b) "Labor" includes labor, work, or service whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the labor to be paid for is performed personally by the person demanding payment.

+- 101. Cal.
 Lab.
-Code § 200 provides that: 15 As used in this article:(a) "Wages" includes all amounts for labor performed by 16 employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, Commission basis, or other method of calculation. (b) 17 18 "Labor" includes labor, work, or service whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the labor to be paid for is performed personally by the person demanding payment.
-19 100.
+Code § 201 provides, in relevant part, that "If an employer discharges an employee, the wages earned and unpaid at the time of discharge are due and payable immediately." - 102.
 Cal.
 Lab.
-Code § 201 provides, in relevant part, that "If an employer discharges an 20 employee, the wages earned and unpaid at the time of discharge are due and payable 21 immediately."
-22 101.
+Code § 202 provides, in relevant part, that:

+If an employee not having a written contract for a definite period quits his or her employment, his or her wages shall become due and payable not later than 72 hours thereafter, unless the employee has given 72 hours previous notice of his or her intention to quit, in which case the employee is entitled to his or her wages at the time of quitting.
+Notwithstanding any other provision of law, an employee who quits without providing a 72-hour notice shall be entitled to receive payment by mail if he or she so requests and designates a mailing address.
+The date of the mailing shall constitute the date of payment for purposes of the requirement to provide payment within 72 hours of the notice of quitting.

+- 103. There was no definite term in PLAINTIFF'S or any CALIFORNIA LABOR SUB-CLASS Members' employment contract. - 104.
 Cal.
 Lab.
-Code § 202 provides, in relevant part, that: 23 If an employee not having a written contract for a definite period quits his or her 24 employment, his or her wages shall become due and payable not later than 72 hours 25 thereafter, unless the employee has given 72 hours previous notice of his or her intention to quit, in which case the employee is entitled to his or her wages at the 26 time of quitting.
-Notwithstanding any other provision of law, an employee who quits without providing a 72-hour notice shall be entitled to receive payment by mail if he or she so requests and designates a mailing address.
-The date of the mailing shall constitute the date of payment for purposes of the requirement to 27 provide payment within 72 hours of the notice of quitting.

-for restitution of the sums incidental to DEFENDANT's violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS.

-2. On behalf of the CALIFORNIA LABOR SUB-CLASS:

-- a.
-That the Court certify the Second, Third, Fourth, Fifth, Sixth, and Seventh Causes of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action pursuant to Cal.
-Code of Civ.
-Proc. § 382; - b.
-Compensatory damages, according to proof at trial, including compensatory damages for overtime compensation due PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, during the applicable CALIFORNIA LABOR SUB-CLASS PERIOD plus interest thereon at the statutory rate; - c.
-Meal and rest period compensation pursuant to Cal.
-Lab.
-Code §§ 226.7, 512 and the applicable IWC Wage Order; - d.
-The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per member of the CALIFORNIA LABOR SUB-CLASS for each violation in a subsequent pay period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and an award of costs for violation of Cal.
-Lab.
-Code § 226; and - e.
-The wages of all terminated employees from the CALIFORNIA LABOR SUB-CLASS as a penalty from the due date thereof at the same rate until paid or until an action therefore is commenced, in accordance with Cal.
-Lab.
-Code § 203.

-1 3.
-On all claims:

-2 a.
-An award of interest, including prejudgment interest at the legal rate;

-3 b.
-Such other and further relief as the Court deems just and equitable; and

-4 c.
-An award of penalties, attorneys' fees and costs of suit, as allowable under the law,

-5 including, but not limited to, pursuant to Labor Code § 218.5, § 226, §1194 and/or

-6 §1197.

-7 DATED: August 12, 2019

-8

-9 JCL LAW FIRM, APC

-10 By:

-11 Jean-Claude Lapuyade Attorney for Plaintiff

-12 1xttorney for Frantisti

-13
+Code § 203 provides:

+If an employer willfully fails to pay, without abatement or reduction, in accordance with Sections 201, 201.5, 202, and 205.5, any wages of an employee who is discharged or who quits, the wages of the employee shall continue as a
-14 DEMAND FOR A JURY TRIAL

-15 PLAINTIFF demands a jury trial on issues triable to a jury.
+DEMAND FOR A JURY TRIAL PLAINTIFF demands a jury trial on issues triable to a jury.
+DATED: June 30, 2020 ZAKAY LAW GROUP, APLC By: Shani O. Zakay Attorney for Plaintiff

-16 DATED: August 12, 2019

-17 Diffibb.
-11ugust 12, 2017

-18 JCL LAW FIRM, APC

-19

-20 By:

-21 Jean-Claude Lapuyade Attorney for Plaintiff

-22 •

-23

-24

-25

-26

-27

-28

-20